 Daniel Brühl, who played Zemo in Captain America: Civil War, will return in The Falcon and the Winter Soldier.
 We also know the series will feature the return of Emily Vancamp as Sharon Carter as well as the debut of Wyatt Russell in the MCU.
 He’ll be playing legendary comics character USAgent, and by the looks of his costume, he’ll be serving as a new government-appointed Captain America.

 Jack Kirby’s weirdest heroes will come to life in Chloé Zhao’s The Eternals.
+It will be released on February 12, 2021.

 Featuring an epic ensemble including Angelina Jolie, Richard Madden, an insanely ripped Kumail Nanjiani, Lauren Ridloff, Brian Tyree Henry, Salma Hayek, Lia McHugh, and South Korean star Don Lee, the film will feature the introduction of an immortal alien race, the Eternals, who are sent to save Earth against their evil counterparts, the Deviants.
 It will also feature the debut of Kit Harington as Black Knight.